vekatze/neut/book/src/modality-and-memory.md

 ### Borrowing a List

-Let's see one more example, a more "borrowing"-like one.
+Let's see a more "real-world" example (It's funny to talk about the real world when talking about modality).
 Suppose that we have the following function:

 ```neut
 is-empty: (xs: &list(int)) -> bool